hzi-bifo/Importin_a7-ANP32A-interaction/Data/README.md

 This folder contains the data that we used to model the interaction between Importin-a7 and ANP32.
+Th folder input_files contains both structures and the docking file.
+The output folder contains the selected docking result and the scoring file of the simulation.